-Aurelie Athan, Ph.D. is a Columbia University trained Licensed Psychologist with a specialization in Reproductive Psychology across the lifespan.
-She is a university-affiliated educator, scholar, and practitioner in private practice.
+Aurelie Athan, Ph.D. is a Columbia University affiliated and trained Licensed Psychologist with a specialization in Reproductive Psychology across the lifespan.

 To discuss options or make an appointment contact her here.